russHyde/py-js-dataviz/README.md

   - `npx prettier -w .` to destructively style all subfiles
   - added specific files that needn't be styled to .prettierignore

-Dev tools

-- [pylint] / [black] from conda

 # New things I learned

 ## Chapter 2

+- PY: `python -m http.server <PORT>` to start a lightweight http server locally (the book uses the python2 equivalent: SimpleHTTPServer)
 - CHROME: Ctrl-Shift-J to open the console
-- PY: `python -m http.server <PORT>` to start a lightweight http server locally (the book uses the python2 equivalent: SimpleHTTPServer)
 - JUPYTER: `jupyter qtconsole` to open a lightweight jupyter/ipython shell in qt
 - JS `var`: variables declared outside of functions or missing the 'var'